Wellness Dog Food Review

 Together with Holistic Select (which had been part of Eagle Pack in the past), these companies were merged into one company, Wellpet LLC.
 Wellpet is now headquartered near Boston, in Tewksbury, Massachusetts.

 Today, Wellness is known for making bestselling dog and cat foods.
-According to the Wellness web site, their philosophy is based on using simple, natural ingredients without fluff or fillers.
+According to the Wellness website, their philosophy is based on using simple, natural ingredients without fluff or fillers.

-Sourcing And Manufacturing
+Sourcing and Manufacturing

 Wellness, a company that claims to be “proudly made in the USA,” has faced a lawsuit for allegedly sourcing vitamin pre-mixes from China.
 Despite the company’s packaging stating “Proudly Made in the USA,” the company’s ingredients are not explicitly stated.